 The National Climate Change Adaptation Research Facility (NCCARF) was established in 2008 by the Australian Government.
-It consisted of a consortium of eight universities and the Queensland Government, which was led by Griffith University from its Gold Coast campus.
-With a national mandate, its mission was to develop and communicate the knowledge needed by decision-makers to adapt effectively to climate change.
+It consisted of a consortium of eight universities and the Queensland Government, led by Griffith University from its Gold Coast campus.
+With a national mandate, NCCARF’s mission was to develop and communicate the knowledge needed by decision-makers to adapt effectively to climate change.
 NCCARF was initially funded for a period of five years with a budget of $50 million.

 During this first phase, NCCARF managed a research program of $30 million with around 100 research projects based at universities throughout Australia, operated eight networks to build capacity in the research and end-user communities, and carried out numerous communication and outreach activities, including one international and three national conferences for adaptation researchers and practitioners.
 NCCARF Phase 1 ended in 2013.

 The Australian Government committed funding of $9 million for NCCARF to undertake a Phase 2 Program.
-This was designed to support national capacity development in adaptation, and to deliver guidance to help local decision-makers manage climate risks, especially in the coastal zone.
+This was designed to support national capacity development in adaptation, and deliver guidance to help local decision-makers manage climate risks, especially in the coastal zone.
 Phase 2 ran from 2014 to 2017.

 The principal deliverables for the Phase 2 Program were: